SuriyaMohan89/hotel_priceline_api_ui/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Tech Stack

+The codebase is implemented with python+Flask+Javascript(ofcoursr).
+Python&Flask is used to take some computation out of client (not needed for this project, but it also helped showcasing and also easy installing in any other machine).

+* Python (<5% of codebase)
+* Flask for ORM (<5% of codebase).
+* Jinja for templating
+* Javascript(ES6), JQuery
+* Html5/CSS
+* Bootstrap

 ### Prerequisites and Installing

 You need python.
 Once you have python, please make sure you have [pip](https://pip.pypa.io/en/stable/installing/).
 Once you have both python and pip, please follow the below steps